Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 All these factors discussed above work together to maintain fear and retain anxiety.
 They make us feel uncomfortable in social situations.

-IN OUR PROGRAM, WE WILL DIVE DEEP INTO ALL THE FACTORS AND HOW WE CAN TACKLE THEM EFFORTLESSLY.
+IN OUR PROGRAM, WE WILL DIVE DEEP INTO ALL THE FACTORS AND WILL SEE HOW WE CAN TACKLE THEM EFFORTLESSLY.
 SO, DO NOT HESITATE AND GRAB THE OPPORTUNITY TO BE A PART OF RESILIENS.

 ## **OVERCOME ANXIETY**

 As we just now discussed above, several factors that push us to fall into the ocean of anxiety.
 Fortunately, there are some elements which can help us combat these factors.
 In this program we will be helping you deal with all such factors with the help of world-known experts.
 Our program are so designed that every aspects of all these factors will be zoom-viewed, thereby helping you overcome your fear and ultimately make you fight your insecurities and social anxiety.
-Our use a step-by-step approach to get use overcome this cognitive abnormality.
+We use a step-by-step approach to get use overcome this conduct.
 Studies have also proved how efficient CBT( Cognitive Behavioral Therapy) is, in dealing with anxiety.
 The technique has been found beneficial for the ones with interaction-fear as well.

 The sessions that make up the program are:

+Session 1: Understanding Social Anxiety

 Session 2: Dealing with negative thinking